 Traction is helpful at treating some of the conditions resulting from herniations or degeneration; however, traction cannot address the source of the problem.
 Spinal Decompression creates a negative pressure or a vacuum inside the disc.
 This effect causes the disc to pull in the herniation.
 The increase in negative pressure also causes the flow of blood and nutrients back into the disc allowing the body’s natural self-repair response to heal the injury and re-hydrate the disc.
 Traction and inversion tables, at best, can lower the pressure inside the disc from +90 to a +30mmHg.
 Spinal Decompression is clinically proven to reduce the pressure inside the disc to between -150 to -200mmHg.

 What is the length of treatment?

 Patients remain on the system for 25-30 minutes.
-To get optimum results, the patient should do the spinal decompression treatments three times per week for approximately 6-8 weeks, however, ultimate treatment plan wil be determined by Dr. Johnson at the time of the consultation.
+To get optimum results, the patient should do the spinal decompression treatments three times per week for approximately 6-8 weeks, however, the ultimate treatment plan will be determined by Dr. Johnson at the time of the consultation.